-Net cash used in investing activities in fiscal 2016 of \$31.6 million was lower than cash used in investing activities in fiscal 2015 of \$33.1 million by \$1.5 million as a result of the acquisition of the Leveltek - LaPorte assets of \$14.6 million that occurred in fiscal 2015, partially offset by higher additions to property, plant and equipment of \$13.1 million in fiscal 2016.
+Net cash used in investing activities in fiscal 2016 of \$31.6 million was lower than cash used in investing activities in fiscal 2015 of \$33.1 million by \$1.5 million as a result of the acquisition of the Leveltek - LaPorte assets in the amount of \$14.6 million that occurred in fiscal 2015, partially offset by higher additions to property, plant and equipment of \$13.1 million in fiscal 2016.

-Net cash used in financing activities in fiscal 2016 of \$11.5 million included \$11.0 million of dividend payments and approximately \$0.3 million of stock re-purchases made to satisfy employment withholding taxes in relation to the vesting of restricted stock granted to employees.
+Net cash used in financing activities in fiscal 2016 of \$11.5 million included \$11.0 million of dividend payments and approximately \$0.3 million of stock re-purchases made to satisfy taxes in relation to the vesting of restricted stock, which is comparable to the prior year.